Send money to India

 Comparing IMT providers: what to look for

-With the international money transfer industry growing, the market is now a lot more competitive.
+With the international money transfer industry continuing to grow, the Australian market has now gotten a lot more competitive.
 So when you shop around and compare providers there are plenty of features to consider.

 - Exchange rates: The current exchange rate is one of the most important factors to consider.
-A few cents difference in the rate could make a huge variance as to just how many Rupees your recipient receives.
-Banks and agencies will offer different rates on the Rupee so take the time to compare and calculate how much you will receive for your Aussie dollar.
+A few cents difference in the rate could cause a huge variance in how many Rupees your recipient receives.
+Banks and agencies will offer different rates for converting your Aussie dollars to Rupees so take the time to compare and calculate.
 Remember, the higher the exchange rate, the more money you will get!

-- Transfer time: This is the speed it takes from the moment the transaction has been processed to the time the recipient receives it.
-Gone are the days of waiting weeks to get a transaction cleared, these days the transfer speed can range from 1 to 5 days.
+- Transfer time: This is the speed of your transfer, from the moment the transaction has been processed to the time the recipient receives your money.
+Gone are the days of waiting weeks to get a transaction cleared; these days, transfer speeds can range from 1 to 5 days, and a few FX specialists even promise near instant transfers (that take minutes) to certain countries.

-- Fees: You might find your funds may shrink en route to India!
-Banks and agencies will charge a fee for converting your money; you may also be hit with a sending and receiving fee.
-Some providers may waive these fees if you transfer over a minimum amount.
+- Fees: You might find your funds may shrink en route to India.
+That’s because banks and agencies will charge a fee for converting your money, and you may also be hit with a sending and receiving fee.
+The good news is some foreign exchange specialists waive those fees if you transfer over a minimum amount.

-- Transfer Options: You can make your international money transfer online, on the phone or in person.
-Different providers may offer different financial benefits for each option.
+- Transfer Options: Depending on the provider, you may be able to make your international money transfer online, on the phone or in person.
+Just beware each transfer method will come with different fees.

 Information you need to set up an international money transfer